 The principles underlying the new standard are broadly similar to current practices, however the detailed requirements are markedly different.
 These changes will re-shape primary statements and change financial statement disclosures and changes to the data gathered and maintained will also be necessary.

-A structured approach to planning your IFRS 17 implementation project will help you overcome the coming challenge and Millennium Consulting is well placed to help.
-We work with the worlds leading IFRS 17 software providers and are well positioned to guide and advise you through IFRS 17 technology implementation.
+A structured approach to conducting your IFRS 17 implementation project will help you overcome the coming challenge and Millennium Consulting is well placed to assist with both design and delivery of new solutions.

-To discuss your IFRS 17 challenges and how they can be overcome contact Phil Keet, Regulation and Compliance Director at firstname.lastname@example.org.
+To discuss your IFRS 17 challenges contact Philip Keet, Regulation and Compliance Director at firstname.lastname@example.org.